joaander/hoomd-che629/README.md

 * Create a virtual environment with the needed software: `conda env create -f hoomd-soft-matter-2021/environment.yml`
 * Activate the environment: `conda activate hoomd-soft-matter-2021`
 * Add Jupyterlab: `conda install jupyterlab -c conda-forge -y`
+* Launch Jupyterlab: `jupyter lab hoomd-soft-matter-2021/00-index.ipynb` and open `00-index.ipynb`

+Follow the links in Jupyter to the tutorial sections and select the menu option _Run->Run All_ to execute the code.
+You can modify the code and run again and your changes will be saved on your computer.